Scientists are closer to solving chronic bladder diseases

 Scientists have begun to unlock the genetic code to understand how the lining of the bladder functions as a barrier to store urine - paving the way for possible new treatments for chronic bladder diseases such as interstitial cystitis and cancer.

-Using human cells, they have mapped how different proteins bind
+Using human cells, they have mapped how different proteins bind along the DNA to control which genes are active during barrier formation.

 The inside of the bladder is covered by a specialised epithelial cell lining called the urothelium, which functions as a self-regenerating barrier to urine.
 The delicate balance between urothelial tissue repair and specialisation becomes disrupted in chronic diseases of the bladder.